WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### mixOmics - Research - Data Science or Software Engineering
 This projects looks to improve the mixOmics toolkit, an R package dedicated to the statistical integration of omics data sets.
 For more details see  [mixOmics project.](students-mixOmics.md)

-## Dates for Semester 2, 2023 - Bachelor of Science, Master of Data Science
+## Dates for Semester 2, 2023

+### Bachelor of Science, Master of Data Science
-- 26th of June to the 13th of October (16 weeks)
+- Monday 26th of June to Friday 13th of October (16 weeks)
 - 7 hours per week
-- 100 hours
+- 100 hours total

+### Engineering and IT eg. Master of Information Technology, Master of Engineering (Mechatronics)
+- Monday 24th July to Friday 20th October 2023 (13 weeks)
+- 24 hours per week